DataDog/supply-chain-firewall/README.md

 Of course, one can always test inside a container or VM for an added layer of protection, if desired.

-## Code quality
+### Code quality

-After setting up for local testing, the code can also be typechecked with `mypy` and linted with `flake8`.
+The supply-chain firewall code may be typechecked with `mypy` and linted with `flake8`.
+Run `make typecheck` or `make lint`, respectively, in the environment where the development dependencies have been installed.

-Run `make checks` to run the full suite of code quality checks (including tests).
-You can also only typecheck or only lint with `make typecheck` and `make lint`, respectively.
+Run `make checks` to run the full suite of code quality checks, including tests.
+These are the same checks that run in the repository's CI, the only difference being that the CI jobs matrix test against a range of `pip` and `npm` versions.
+There is also a pre-commit hook that runs the checks in case one wishes to run them on each commit.

+### Documentation

+API documentation may be built via `pdoc` by running `make docs` from your development environment.
+This will automatically open the documentation in your system's default browser.

 ## Feedback